jonburdon/race-hub/README.md

 ## Latest Release Notes - 19th March 2021

+* Walkthrough Video added to Readme
+* BUG Identified but not fixed: You may enter an event as Yourself and a Racehub Friend at the same time, OR yourself and a Family / Friend at the same time but not ALL THREE types of runner in the same shopping cart.
+A note was added to the cart page to notify the user of this.
 * Updated Readme with TOC
 * Redeployed project with cleaned database (previous database exceeded the 10,000 row limit and therefore Write Permissions were revoked by Postgress and Heroku)
 * Changed link colours in footer to improve contrast - white on green